-Generally, over 97% of bulk tank milk detects determine no infection is present after on-farm investigations are completed.
+For where we are at in the eradication programme, most if not all bulk tank milk detects determine no infection is present after on-farm investigations are completed.
 However, we need to ensure that all risk of infection is investigated to prevent undetected infection spreading within the farming community.

-The Programme works to get farmers through on-farm investigation, including testing and out of the Programme as swiftly as possible.
-In 2022, on average it took around 15 days to complete testing and have movement restrictions lifted, when on-farm investigation confirmed M. bovis was not present.
-More recently we have been able to progress properties through the Programme much quicker - we aim to get farmers back to business as usual as quickly as we can, with as little disruption as possible.
+The programme works to get farmers through on-farm investigation, including testing, as swiftly as possible.
+In 2024, on average it took 9 days to complete testing and have movement restrictions lifted, when on-farm investigation confirmed M. bovis was not present.
+We aim to get farmers back to business as usual as quickly as we can, with as little disruption as possible.